Garrett7k/moe-betta/README.md

 # moe-betta
-A simple yet aggressive SC2 bot that will soon be attempting to climb the AI ladder and will be playable in realtime.
+A simple yet aggressive SC2 AI that will soon be attempting to climb the AI ladder and will be playable in realtime for practicing agaisnt optimal aggressive proxy pushes.
 The current strat is a 3x proxy Barracks 12 Marine push followed up by Marine + Thor All-in.
 This is still in early form and will be updated heavily moving forward.